tsundoku/tsundoku.github.io/README.md

 Q - *design and copy, they have digital agencies for that sort of, flimflammery, you know?*
 A - yes, they used one of those for the company website, and it's still good for a laugh
-A - for technical copy I write in standard technical english (yes, there is a standard)
+A - for technical copy I write in standard technical English (yes, there is a standard)
 A - for human copy there is, thankfully, no official brand copy style guide, [if there was an official guide it would probably look something like this](https://www.adweek.com/creativity/vince-vaughn-and-costars-pose-idiotic-stock-photos-you-can-have-free-163239/)

 Q - *what were the last projects that you worked on alone?*